raedcran/flutter_jstomp/README.md

 ```

-#### 5、set the message listener, callback when a new message arrives, you can set peer-to-peer and broadcast callback at the same time; the message returned by the callback is a string in json format,
+#### 5. Set the message listener, callback when a new message arrives, you can set peer-to-peer and broadcast callback at the same time; the message returned by the callback is a string in json format,
            The json string can be parsed according to your needs.

 ```